 U.S. News recently asked a panel of professionals in the health and nutrition field to rate the South Beach Diet on a number of important criteria.
-Here’s how the diet scored:
+Here’s how South Beach scored:

-So, does the South Beach Diet work?
-As you can see, the diet scores highly for “short-term weight loss,” but relatively low for “long-term weight loss.
+The South Beach Diet scores highly for “short-term weight loss,” but lower for “long-term weight loss.”

-Independent Study: A study published in the Archives of Internal Medicine (2004) compared the South Beach Diet with the government’s National Cholesterol Education Plan (sounds exciting!) and found that over a 12 week period 60 South Beach dieters lost about 13.5 pounds compared to 7.5 pounds on the NCEP plan.
+- A 2004 study published in the Archives of Internal Medicine compared the South Beach Diet with the government’s National Cholesterol Education Plan (sounds exciting!) and found that over a 12 week period 60 South Beach dieters lost about 13.5 pounds compared to 7.5 pounds on the NCEP plan.

 It’s important to remember that no single diet will work for everyone.
 A sustainable diet should be compatible with the personality and lifestyle of the individual.

 Well, if 11 million people have tried the South Beach Diet (online or book) then they must be doing something right?!
-The majority of users leave a positive review or rating, so let’s look at what users like best about the South Beach Diet.
+The majority of users leave a positive review or rating, so let’s look at South Beach Diet reviews by users to learn about the pros and cons of the South Beach Diet.